Inflation and the Cost of Goods Sold

 - LIFO.
 This results in the most recent, higher costs as the first to flow out of inventory and becoming the cost of goods sold

 - Average.
 This is a compromise between FIFO and LIFO.

-FIFO (first-in, first out) results in the older/lower costs flowing from inventory to the cost of goods sold.
-The recent/higher costs are added to inventory.
-Compared to LIFO, inventory will be larger and the cost of goods sold will be smaller.
-If selling prices are increased by the full amount of the cost increases, FIFO will report more gross profit, net income, taxable income, income tax payments, and inventory than LIFO.
-The additional profits are referred to as illusory or as phantom profits.
-To avoid paying income taxes on these phantom profits, many companies have switched from FIFO to LIFO.
+Since FIFO (first-in, first out) is moving the older/lower costs to the cost of goods sold, the recent/higher costs are in inventory.
+The lower cost of goods sold generally results in larger amounts of gross profit, net income, taxable income, income tax payments, and certain financial ratios.
+Economists may state that the larger profits using FIFO are illusory since the goods (that were sold) will have to be replaced at higher, current costs.
+To avoid paying income taxes on these illusory or phantom profits, many U.S. companies have switched from FIFO to LIFO.

-As mentioned in the beginning, these are general comments.
+Keep in mind that these are general comments.
 You should always determine the specific facts for your situation and should consult with a professional accountant and tax adviser.